arrenree/KDB/README.md

 distinct 100?5
 4 0 1 3 2

-/ return only the distinct numbers
-/ from 100 random numbers between 0-4
+/ 100 ?
+5 returns 100 random numbers from 0-4
+/ distinct only returns the distinct numbers
+/ so you already know its going to be 0, 1, 2, 3, 4
 ```

 <hr>